-How Do I Know When I Am Going Through Menopause?
+How Do I Know When I'm Going Through Menopause?

-It helps if you keep track of your periods and chart them as they become irregular.
-Your menstrual pattern will be an added clue to your doctor about whether you are pre- or perimenopausal.
+It also helps if you keep track of your periods and chart them as they become irregular.
+Your menstrual pattern will be an added clue to your doctor about whether you're premenopausal.

-What Long-Term Health Problems Are Associated With Menopause?
+What Long-Term Health Problems Are Tied to Menopause?

-The loss of estrogen associated with menopause has been linked to a number of health problems that become more common as women age.
+The loss of estrogen linked with menopause has been tied to a number of health problems that become more common as women age.

-After menopause, women are more likely to suffer from:
+After menopause, women are more likely to have: